kittylotus/KittyLotus-Multimodal/IMG gen through reverse proxy (Cloudflare Worker)/README.md

 ## Credits / terminology

 “Anchor” here means a reusable visual identity tag block stored in variables or lorebook content.
 “Gear” means optional outfit, prop, or scene-specific visual add-ons stored separately from the core anchor.

+This was made in collab with Ria (@songbirdtori).
+Thanks Ria!